ChuseCubr/mini-ryoku/README.md

 I have two main issues with the Miryoku layout for my needs:

 1. **It has too many layers.**
     - I currently use Vial on a bigger keyboard since I like to experiment.
 This takes up more memory and limits the number of layers I can have.
-    - I want to have room for extra layers like gaming layers.
+I want to have room for extra layers like gaming layers.
 2. **It was made for 36 keys.**
     - 36 keys is already pretty niche, but I wanted to push my limits and see if 34 keys is usable for me.

 To fix these, I had to make changes that break the [principles that Miryoku abides by](https://github.com/manna-harbour/miryoku/tree/master/docs/reference#general-principles).
 If these principles are important to you, this may not be your layout.

-This also doesn't have all the features Miryoku offers, but it's all that I need.
+This doesn't have all the features Miryoku offers, but it's all that I need.
+With all the extra space, you could always add your own.
+For example, I have my own gaming layers.

+This layout also doesn't use features like tapdance and combos.
+Once again, for you Vial folks, this allows you to save space for the features that you need.

 ## Layout